Türkmennebit

-Methane Emissions
+Methane emissions

-In May 2023 the Guardian published a report, blaming Turkmenistan in general and Turkmenoil in particular to be the worst in the world for methane super emitting.
+In May 2023 the Guardian published a report, blaming Turkmenistan in general and Turkmenoil in particular to be the worst in the world for methane emitting.
 The greenhouse gas was emitted in large amounts from flare stacks that had been extinguished and from a few pipeline leaks.
 Researchers suspected continuous flaring had been stopped to prevent conflicts with Turkmenistans laws and replaced by venting, which is also illegal, but much harder to detect.
 The data collected by Kayrros researchers indicate that two large fossil fuel fields leaked 2.6m and 1.8m tonnes of methane in 2022 alone, pumping the equivalent of 366m tonnes into the atmosphere, surpassing the annual emissions of the United Kingdom for 2022.